-Last week we gathered our Zen Garden clients to talk about their experience and challenges in making digital work for them and their organisations, and the role that Zen Garden plays in delivering content agility.
+Last week we gathered our clients to talk about their experience and challenges in making digital work for them and their organisations, and the role our accelators help in the delivery of content agility.

 Investments in digital continue to feel hard, despite the momentum that digital has gathered as technology permeates our everyday lives.
 In a world of limited resources and short term commercial pressures, why would your organisation embark in a journey of digital transformation?
 Our clients tell us that demonstrating the value of their digital investments is not an easy task and challenges manifest themselves across the three key pillars of digital transformation: